By Allen Wallace, firstname.lastname@example.org

 The department is home to leaders of national industry organizations, including president of the Music and Entertainment Industry Educators Association, president-elect of the Sport Marketing Association and others.
 It is also home to the College Sport Research Institute and the newly named Center for Advancement of Sport Management.

 Sport and entertainement management bachelor’s degree students may choose to focus on entertainment management, sport management, venue and event management or a research track.
-The department’s Master of Science in Sport and Entertainment Management degree program, ranked No. 15 in the U.S., offers thesis and non-thesis options.
+The department’s Master of Sport and Entertainment Management degree program, ranked No. 15 in the U.S., offers thesis and non-thesis options.
 The Ph.D. program, based on a three-year period of residential study, prepares students to conduct both theoretical and applied research within the broadening domain of sport and entertainment and to be an effective teacher and mentor to students, as well as a valuable resource for other industry professionals.

 Students earning degrees from the department have moved into countless leadership positions in the industry and academia.
 The department offers unique opportunities to connect with top employers and gain real-world experience, giving students a competitive career edge.
 They build their resumes working at events like PGA championships, the Kentucky Derby, March Madness and Disney on Ice.
 They engage with an exclusive lineup of guest lecturers, including industry professionals from the Carolina Panthers, Feld Entertainment, Contemporary Services Corporation, LiveNation, the SEC, ESPN and more.

 The department hosts two annual conferences: Sport, Entertainment and Venues Tomorrow and the College Sport Research Institute Conference, bringing industry and academic leaders from across the country to share knowledge and spark discussion.